|

 What stock fuel injector is 35 lbs/hr?

 The 35lb fuel injector is a low impedance fuel injector.
-The top of the injector is brown.
+The top of the

 It can be found in: